-Note that this option is different from the dark current that needs to be saved before a reflectance measurement can be taken (File-Save Dark).
+Note that this option is different from the dark current that needs to be saved before any transmittance or absorbance measurements can be taken (File-Save Dark).
 If the correct for dynamic dark option has been changed, it will be necessary to save a new dark and reference spectrum because the raw data has been changed.